notwaldorf/tiny-care-terminal/README.md

 ### Set up API keys

 You need [Twitter API keys](https://apps.twitter.com/) for the tweets to work.
-It should be pretty easy to create a new app, and get these 4 values After you've set them up, create an `.env` file in the root of this folder, and add these variables to it (see the `sample.env` for an example):
+It should be pretty easy to create a new app, and get these 4 values.
+After you've set them up, create an `.env` file in the root of this folder, and add these variables to it (see the `sample.env` for an example):